Codelab42/roleassign/README.txt

 RoleAssign introduce the assign roles permission.
 While editing a user's account information, a user with this permission will be able to select roles for the user from a set of available roles.
 Roles available are configured by the site administrator.

-Please always use this projects issue tracker <http://drupal.org/project/issues/roleassign> to report bugs or to request features or support.
+Please always use this project's issue tracker <http://drupal.org/project/issues/roleassign> to report bugs or to request features or support.

 This module is sponsored by Webbredaktören <http://www.webbredaktoren.se/>.